Top of the page

 Colorectal cancer occurs in the colon or rectum.
 That's the lower part of your digestive system.
-It is the second-leading cause of cancer deaths in Canada.
-It often starts with small growths called polyps in the colon or rectum.
+It often starts in small growths called polyps in the colon or rectum.
 Polyps are usually found with screening tests.
 Depending on the type of test, any polyps found may be removed during the tests.

 Colorectal cancer usually does not cause symptoms at first.
 But regular tests can help find it early, before it spreads and becomes harder to treat.
-Experts advise routine tests for colon cancer for people starting at age 50.
-And they advise people with a higher risk of colon cancer to get tested sooner.
-Talk with your doctor about when you should start testing.
-Discuss which tests you need.
+Watch Why should I get screened for colorectal cancer (video) or visit screeningforlife.ca to learn more.

 Your risk for colorectal cancer gets higher as you get older.
 If you are not at high risk, experts recommend regular screening for adults ages 50 to 74.
 Talk with your doctor about your risk and when to start and stop screening.
 You may have one of several tests.

 Follow-up care is a key part of your treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.

 The fecal immunochemical test (FIT) is the recommended colon cancer screening test.
 It checks stool samples for signs of cancer.
 Watch How do I get screened for colorectal cancer (video) or visit screeningforlife.ca to learn about getting a FIT in Alberta.
 If your test is positive, you will need to have a colonoscopy.